 - Eliminated waiting lists for access to residential and day program placements in 2013 by injecting $62.5 million into disability services and supports3.

-The Government of Saskatchewan is in the process of a province-wide consultation as it looks to develop a comprehensive disability strategy by the end of 20154.
-One challenge the government will face will be to find adequate resources to finance the resulting system of supports.
+The Government of Saskatchewan is in the process of a province-wide consultation to develop a comprehensive disability strategy4.
+One challenge the government faces is to find adequate resources to finance the resulting system of supports.

 Government of Saskatchewan.
 (2013, Aug 26).
 Government responds to Valley View report [Press release].
 Retrieved from http://gov.sk.ca/news?newsId=c5964d5f-5d92-4482-a2fa-a5ab605fbabc